foundriesio/docs/source/index.rst

 FoundriesFactory_ Documentation
 ===============================

+The FoundriesFactory™ SaaS platform puts you in full control to simplify and reduce time to market for Linux based IoT and Edge devices on your choice of hardware, with lowered costs and code that remains yours.

-The FoundriesFactory™ platform is a comprehensive tool set for building, testing, deploying, and maintaining updatable, security focused IoT and Edge products.
+The platform provides a comprehensive tool set for building, testing, deploying, and maintaining updatable, security focused IoT and Edge products.

 Combined with the :term:`Linux microPlatform` (LmP) and utilizing open source software projects including U-Boot, OP-TEE, OE/Yocto Project, and Docker®,